 Having stayed in Kenya for two months this summer, it feels strange to be back in Oxford.
 No more matatu drivers shouting in a bid to get me into their crammed vehicles, no more two-hour hikes in the sweltering midday heat to reach a tarmac road, and, most significantly, no more eating ugali (a Kenyan porridge made of cornmeal).
 I had been volunteering with a UK charity, Education Partnerships Africa (EPAfrica), which recruits students from several UK universities.
 The charity works in rural secondary schools, using bottom-up initiatives to empower the local community.

-I had to come to terms with the fact that our investment in the school could not address the most significant barriers to educational attainment and that there were many deep-rooted issues which I could do nothing to solve.
+One of the most difficult things I had to come to terms with was the fact that our investment in the school could not address the most significant barriers to educational attainment and that there were many deep-rooted issues which I could do nothing to solve.

-One challenging aspect of Kenyan life is the weather.
+One challenging aspect of rural living in Kenya is how the weather can dictate your day.
 Poorly-maintained rural roads were what made us fear the weather.
 Torrential thunderstorms would render the pot-hole riddled dirt track an impassable river; on several occasions I found myself trapped in the local town, unable to make my way back to the family compound until the storm passed.
 Even when walking down the road on a sunny day, I once found myself sinking into a pool of mud and having to be lifted out.

 However, many people in the West still labour under the misguided view that there is very little mobile technology in Kenya.
 For example, one of our school projects was to install a WiFi connection for the new ICT lab.
 Yet during a phone-call home, people asked incredulously, “But how on earth is that ever going to work?
 You do realise that you’d need good data signal for that.”